Content on this page was generated by AI and has not been manually reviewed.

 How can I improve playback latency on a busy server?

 Choose a bot with a robust server footprint and low-latency playback.
 If possible, select a geographically close hosting region or a bot with edge servers.
 Encourage users to connect to the closest voice region.
-Is Your Docker Container Struggling to Connect to MariaDB Heres How to Fix It
+How To Add A Custom Bot To Your Discord Server In A Few Easy Steps 2026

 What should I do if the bot stops playing after a few hours?